GoogleCloudPlatform/solution-acceleration-toolkit/cmd/tfengine/README.md

 As a rule of thumb, we recommend having one org config that sets up core security and compliance infrastructure such as auditing, monitoring and org policies.
-It should define a devops project to manage Terraform state and a CICD pipeline.You can also use this config to define the org's folder hierarchy.
+It should define a devops project to manage Terraform state and a CICD pipeline.
+You can also use this config to define the org's folder hierarchy.
 We recommend creating a folder for each team and major application in the org.